This record of men from Ballymena and District who fell in the Great War was compiled by John Hoy.

 Widower Jeremy (sic), a farmer of Rokeel/Rathkeel, Broughshane had married Matilda Lowery, Ballygelly, Broughshane in Buckna Presbyterian Church on 19 December 1879.
 In 1911 they said they had been married for 29 years and all of their 8 offspring were then alive.

 BLACK, William James (brother of Robert above) 11302, Lance Corporal (De Ruvigny says Sergeant after November 1914), 2nd Highland Light Infantry, was killed in action on November 14th, 1914.
 He is named on the Ypres Memorial (Menin Gate).
 He was born on the 4 February 1891 at Craigywarren, Ballymena, the son of labourer (Surfaceman) Jeremiah and Matilda Black, nee Lowery/Lowry and daughter of Joseph,

-and he enlisted in Scotland.
+and he enlisted in Scotland in April 1909.
 Local press says the family lived at Ballygarvey, Kirkinriola, Ballymena.

 He is buried at Dernaucourt Communal Cemetery Extension, Somme.
 He was born on the 20 May 1889 at Tullygarley and was the son of John and Margaret Boal, nee Carson, Tullygarley.
 He is commemorated in Wellington St. Presbyterian Church and in Ballymena Academy.